sinan-ozel/redis-memory/README.md

 # 🗄️ redis-memory

-A Python class for seamless, multiprocessing-safe, persistent key-value storage using Redis as a backend.
+A production-ready Python class for seamless, multiprocessing-safe, persistent key-value storage using Redis as a backend.
 If Redis is unavailable, values are cached locally and queued for syncing when Redis comes back online.
 All values are serialized as JSON, and you interact with it using natural Python attribute access.

+# Purpose

-The intention is to use this with agentic workflows deployed as microservices, allowing for multiple instances of the same pod.
-(Hence the name ``memory'') That said, this is probably a good alternative for state management in microservice architecture where multiple pods are deployed in parallel.
+The intention is to use this with agentic workflows deployed as microservices, allowing for multiple instances of the same pod to share their state.

 ## ✨ Features